arangodb/docs/3.5/http/transaction-stream-transaction.md

 - Maximum idle timeout of **10 seconds** between operations
 - Maximum transaction size of **128 MB** per DBServer

-The limits are also enforced for stream transactions on single servers.
+These limits are also enforced for stream transactions on single servers.

+Enforcing the limits is useful to free up resources used by abandoned transactions, for example from transactions that are abandoned by client applications due to programming errors or that were left over because client connections were interrupted.